-Dr. Goff’s 19 years of research, teaching, administration, community outreach and advocacy have earned him opportunities to serve on prominent committees with the Centers for Disease Control and Prevention, the National Institutes of Health and the Institute of Medicine.
+Dr. Goff’s 20 years of research, teaching, administration, community outreach and advocacy have earned him opportunities to serve on prominent committees with the Centers for Disease Control and Prevention, the National Institutes of Health and the Institute of Medicine.
 He has been active in supporting work that has a definite impact on public health, including cardiovascular disease.
-Under Goff’s leadership the Colorado School of Public Health will continue to play a key role in helping identify effective strategies to improve the health of our communities.
+Under Goff’s leadership the Colorado School of Public Health continues to play a key role in helping identify effective strategies to improve the health of our communities.

 Prevention and understanding of heart disease and stroke, with a focus on issues related to diabetes

 Duke University, BS, magna cum laude, with Departmental Distinction, Chemistry

 University of North Carolina School of Medicine, MD

 University of Texas Health Science Center, PhD Epidemiology

 Selected Honors and Awards

 2012 Fredrick H. Epstein Memorial Lecturer, EuroPRevent 2012, European Association for Cardiovascular Prevention and Rehabilitation, Dublin, Ireland